codio-c5/C5-Development/.guides/content/Certificate-Authority--CA--a7ff.md

 </figure>
 <br>

-provides services that authenticate the identity of individuals, computers and other entitiesMany root certificates are embedded in web browsers so they have built-in trust of those CAs.
+CA's provide services that authenticate the identity of individuals, computers and other entities.
+Many root certificates are embedded in web browsers so they have built-in trust of those CAs.
 Web servers, email clients, smartphones, and many other types of hardware and software use PKI and contain trusted root certificates from  major CAs.